dtdannen/dcss-ai-wrapper/Readme.md

     `agent = FastDownwardPlanningAgent()`

 3. Run main.py and it should work.
-There's a chance that the fastdownward planner will fail to find a plan.
+There's a chance that the fastdownward planner will fail to find a plan because of a missing feature of our api.
 Since the dungeon is procedurally generated, try a few times before troubleshooting fastdownward.
 If you do need to troubleshoot, start by displaying fastdownward's output.
 This can be done by removing the `stdout=subprocess.DEVNULL` option when calling FastDownward via subprocess.

 ## Web browser setup (see ISSUE #8)
 The following instructions need to be updated - see issue 8.